-I mentioned before that Doha is very expensive for renting and it does work out better to live in hotels especially for a couple not looking for a massive apartment.
-In some occasions, it might not work cheaper by much but it will work about the same, without the hassle of dealing with the below options.
+I mentioned before that Doha is very expensive for rent, and it does work out better to live in hotels, especially for a couple not looking for a massive apartment.
+On some occasions, it might not work cheaper by much, but it will work about the same, without the hassle of dealing with the below options.

 #2 Earning miles

-This is like my biggest happy moment.
+This is my biggest happy moment.
 We earn miles for the rent by using our credit card to pay for it.
-Since if we were in an apartment we would have to give post-dated checks and the money will be taken from our bank account so this is so much better.
+Since if we were in an apartment, we would have to give post-dated checks, and the money would be taken from our bank account, so this is so much better.
 We can earn a decent amount of miles by doing this.

 #3 Don’t have to worry about bills

-Bills are included and I am loving it.
-We don’t have to worry to pay them and they are included in the rent which is great.
+Bills are included, and I love it.
+We don’t have to worry to pay them, and they are included in the rent, which is great.

 #4 Enjoy the hotel’s facilities